UBC-MDS/Crime_Prediction_Vancouver/doc/vancouver_crime_predict_report.md

 Prior to model fitting, the data was preprocessed via column transformers.
-SimpleImputer and OneHotEncoder were applied to the categorical feature, “Neighbourhood.”
-OneHotEncoding was used for the date components, “Year,” “Month,” “Hour” and “Minute.”
-And finally, SimpleImputer and StandardScaler were applied to “X”and “Y,” which are coordinate points of the crime location
+SimpleImputer and OneHotEncoder were applied to the categorical feature, “Neighbourhood”.
+OneHotEncoding was used for the date components, “Year”, “Month”, “Hour” and “Minute”.
+And finally, SimpleImputer and StandardScaler were applied to “X”and “Y”, which are coordinate points of the crime location

 The LogisticRegressor algorithm was used to classify the different